danamlewis/OpenHumansDataTools/README.md

 * You can use [howmuchBGdata.sh](https://github.com/danamlewis/OpenHumansDataTools/blob/master/bin/howmuchBGdata.sh) to see how much time worth of BG entries someone has.
 However, this doesn't necessarily represent time of looping data.
 * Or, you can use [howmuchdevicestatusdata.sh](https://github.com/danamlewis/OpenHumansDataTools/blob/master/bin/howmuchdevicestatusdata.sh) to see how much looping data (OpenAPS only for now; someone can add in Loop assessment later with same principle) someone has in the Data Commons.

 Before running `howmuchdevicestatusdata.sh`, you'll need to first run [devicestatustimestamp.sh](https://github.com/danamlewis/OpenHumansDataTools/blob/master/bin/devicestatustimestamp.sh) to pull out the timestamp into a separate file.
-If you haven't, you'll need `csvkit` (see Tool #4 for details). **Also, both of these may need `chmod +x <filename>` before running on your mahcine.**
+If you haven't, you'll need `csvkit` (see Tool #4 for details). **Also, both of these may need `chmod +x <filename>` before running on your machine.**

 Output on the command line of `devicestatustimestamp.sh`:
 ![Example from command line output of devicestatustimestamp.sh](https://github.com/danamlewis/OpenHumansDataTools/blob/master/Examples/Example_command_line_devicestatustimestamp.sh.png)